-Self-help can be a useful intervention for Binge Eating Disorder.^{16,17} Some people choose to work collaboratively with a health professional and combine the use of a self-help manual with regular guidance and support sessions.18 The choice of professional can depend very much on an individual's needs and preferences.
+Self-help can be a useful intervention for BED.
+Some people choose to work collaboratively with a health professional and combine this with a self-help manual with regular guidance and support sessions.
+The choice of professional very much depends on an individual's needs and preferences.
+Some self-help methods are designed to help you to bring the unconscious thoughts and beliefs that fuel your feelings and your action into your conscious awareness.
+The more you can observe your feelings and behaviours and what is contributing to them, the more self-understanding you can have.

+Some people find that they need the structure of a group, either a support group or a therapy group, or more supervised treatment to recover fully.
 If you have opted to explore self-help, and find you cannot make sufficient progress on your own, you will probably need to access further help.
 Below is an outline of some of the options open to you.